otrv4/otrv4/otrv4.md

    * If an encrypted message was attached to the Auth-I message:
      * Follows what is defined on [Decrypting an attached encrypted message](#decrypting-the-message) section.
-2. At this point, the interactive DAKE is complete for Alice:
+3. At this point, the interactive DAKE is complete for Alice:
-   * In the case that she wants to immediately send a data message if no message was attached to the Auth-I message or no data message was
+   * In the case that she wants to immediately send a data message if no message was attached to the Auth-I message or no data message was still
      received:
      * Follows what is defined on the
        [Inmediately sending a data message](#inmediately-sending-a-data-message)
        section.
        Note that she will not perform a new DH ratchet, but she will advertize the new derived `our_ecdh.public` and `our_dh.public`.
-   * In the case that she immediately receives a data message:
+   * In the case that she immediately receives a data message (even if she has inmediately send a data message):
      * Follows what is defined on the
        [Inmediately receiving a data message](#inmediately-receiving-a-data-message)
        section.
 Note that she will use the derived and decided `chain_key_r`.